 is a short and easy drive from Cape Town.

-Savour the tranquillity at Rusthof Guest House for 2 nights with breakfast, in the heart of Franschhoek, perfectly situated to take in the fabulous restaurants of the area.
+Spend 2 nights at the beautiful Avondrood Guest House with breakfast, in the heart of Franschhoek, perfectly situated to take in the fabulous restaurants of the area.

 Franschhoek is a picturesque village set in a mountain valley and surrounded by vineyards.
 The vines were first planted by French Huguenots who fled here in the 17th century.
 Have lunch at one of the many wine estates and take advantage of the many opportunities to sample the fine wines of the area, cheese farms and even olive stores.
 Do visit the nearby oak lined historical cobbled streets of the University town of Stellenbosch and less known wine land towns of Paarl, Wellington and Riebeek Kasteel to the north.